katmore/flat-js/README.md

 ### Example 1: URL query values
 Flat-js simplifies reading and manipulating browser URLs to single lines.

-In the examples below, Replace "example.com" with the host and path to your project/resource, then add the query string to the URL in your browser.
+In the examples below, replace "example.com" with the host and path to your project/resource, then add the query string to the URL in your browser.

 #### Example 1.1: Does a query key exist?